Kekhashru Mistry: Biography

 Mistry was born on 7 November 1874 in Bombay, then in British India, into a Parsee family.

-Mistry toured England with the first all-Indian side led by the 19-year-old Maharaja Bhupinder Singh of Patiala in 1911.
+Mistry toured England with the first all-Indian team led by the 19-year-old Maharaja Bhupinder Singh of Patiala in 1911.
 He was the maharaja's aide-de-camp during the tour and was forced to return to India with him mid-way after the maharaja's surgery for tonsillitis.
 He only played in three of the tour matches, scoring 78 runs in an innings against the Marylebone Cricket Club (MCC) at Lord's.
 In the Wisden report on the tour the almanack wrote that "a better result might have been obtained if Mistry – unquestionably a high-class batsman – had been able to play right through the summer."

 Mistry had served the previous Maharaja of Patiala, Rajinder Singh.
 Following the maharaja's death, the British government in India acted quickly and took charge of the succession of the nine-year-old Bhupinder Singh.
 Major James Dunlop Smith was appointed to manage the affairs of the young maharaja and removed all of the previous maharajah's appointees except Mistry, who had been the guardian of Bhupinder Singh.
 Mistry stayed on in this position after being deemed trustworthy and of 'sound' disposition by the British officials.
 The young prince also took a liking to Mistry and the association would continue into the maharajah's playing years.